 One of Photography's Greatest Gifts

-The problem is when you decide you want to keep us much of the scene in focus as possible.
-An aperture of f16 was required with the focal length (50mm) at the camera to subject distance (around 2 1/2 feet) in question.
+The problem is when you decide you want to keep as much of the scene in focus as possible.
+In this example I had to employ an aperture of f/16 with a 50 mm focal length at a camera to subject distance of around 75 cm (i.e., 2 ½ feet).

-The window itself is part of the beautiful Daylesford Convent in the town of Daylesford about a 1 1/2 hour drive from Melbourne.
+The window itself is part of the beautiful Daylesford Convent in the town of Daylesford about a 1 ½ hour drive from Melbourne.
 Its well worth a visit if you're in the area.
-In Autumn (Fall), particularly around sunrise, the local lake is extremely picturesque and the numerous smaller towns in the area other a variety of photo opportunities that make for a great day or weekend out and about.
+In Autumn, particularly around sunrise, the town's lake is extremely picturesque and the numerous smaller towns in the area other a variety of photo opportunities that make for a great day or weekend out and about.